top of page

 In the place we now call Boston - Story of the fishweir project

-Brush wood (invasive buckthorn) was collected in Franklin Park by Tom Green, Massachusett Tribe; Cyrus Marion and Carolyn Minkowski, graduate students from the UMass Historical Archeology program; and with the assistance of City Arborist, Max Ford-Diamond.
+Brush wood (invasive buckthorn) is collected in Franklin Park by Tom Green, Massachusett Tribe; graduate students from the UMass Historical Archeology program; and with the assistance of City Arborist, Max Ford-Diamond.

 Many educators are interested in continuing to share ideas about placed-based ways of thinking that are natural to many indigenous cultural traditions.
 Here are links to thoughtful local tribal groups.